 Guyana Goldstrike Reports 47.6 g/t Au over 3 metres within 9 metres of 21.2 g/t Au at Marudi Gold Project, Guyana

-October 3, 2019 - TheNewswire - Vancouver, Canada - Guyana Goldstrike Inc. (the "Company" or "Guyana Goldstrike") (TSXV:GYA), (OTC:GYNAF), (FSE:1ZT) is pleased to provide chip-channel assay results from the Company's exploration program at the Marudi Gold Project ("Marudi" or the "Property", or the "Project") located in Guyana, South America.
+VANCOUVER, October 3, 2019 - Guyana Goldstrike Inc. (the "Company" or "Guyana Goldstrike") (TSXV:GYA, OTC PINK:GYNAF, FSE:1ZT) is pleased to provide chip-channel assay results from the Company's exploration program at the Marudi Gold Project ("Marudi" or the "Property", or the "Project") located in Guyana, South America.

 Three chip-channel samples were collected from each of two attitudes of fracturing in oxidized quartzite-metachert (host rock) at the Mazoa Hill zone.
 Assays have returned values as high as 47.6 g/t Au across 3 metres within 9 metres of 21.2 g/t Au.
 Samples were oriented approximately horizontally on near vertical exposures across steeply dipping fractures.